silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 2. Azure SignalR integration is commented out in Program.cs (using self-hosted SignalR)
 3. Some navigation properties in models may have incorrect relationship configurations
 4. Database initialization uses hardcoded admin credentials
-5. No comprehensive error handling or logging implemented yet

 ## Next Steps